yassine-laguel/yassine-laguel.github.io/_pages/about.md

 <!-- ***I’m on the market for a postdoc position!*** -->

-I'm a postdoctoral researcher at Rutgers Business School, working with [Mert Gürbüzbalaban](https://scholar.google.fr/citations?hl=fr&user=m-nZ7MgAAAAJ).
+I'm a postdoctoral researcher at Rutgers University, working with [Mert Gürbüzbalaban](https://scholar.google.fr/citations?hl=fr&user=m-nZ7MgAAAAJ).

 Prior to this position, I did my Ph.
 D. at the Laboratoire Jean Kuntzmann (Grenoble - France), under the supervision of [Jérôme Malick](https://ljk.imag.fr/membres/Jerome.Malick/).